hbowie/softdevbigideas/ideas/Design.md

 Title: Design

+Index: design

+Body:

 These ideas can help guide the design of a software product.